unioslo/vscode-tsd-sync/README.md

 todo:

-- caching with hash of file content (even persist state??)
+- caching with hash of file content (even persist state? - might be needed for deletions)
 - tests?
 - push repo
 - add docu
 - publish
+- support .tsdsyncignore

 This is the README for your extension "tsd-code-push".
 After writing up a brief description, we recommend including the following sections.